top of page

 MEET CAROLINE MARWOOD

-I am a fine art printmaker and mixed media artist.
-I also make raku fired ceramics.
+I am a fine art painter, printmaker and mixed media artist.
+I also create original digital paintings.

 My studio is in my garden at Bowl Rock just outside St Ives, Cornwall.